-In February 2018, Marina Bistrin interviewed Sim Hanscamp, the owner of Spoke & Spade.
-Spoke & Spade is a small urban farm in Heidelberg West which grows vegetables and sells them in boxes.
+Marina Bistrin interviewed Sim Hanscamp, the owner of Spoke & Spade.
+Spoke & Spade was, until late 2020, a small urban farm in Heidelberg West which grew vegetables and sold them in boxes.

 I met Sim Hanscamp (short for Simeon) at the Heidelberg West Food Swap and found out he had an urban farm nearby from where he is selling veggies, so my friend and I visited him shortly afterwards at his house and urban farm in Coomalie Crescent, Heidelberg West.

 He is a friendly young man who has started his own business, supported by the government’s New Enterprise Incentive Scheme (NEIS).
 He has converted his rental property’s front and back gardens into an urban farm and is using the community-supported agriculture (CSA) model to pre-sell veggie boxes.
 He also has an honesty box in the frontyard with freshly picked veg and herbs for a donation.
 And he is growing veggies on a friend’s property in Hurstbridge.

 To deliver his veggies, Sim has bought insulated zipped bags and includes frozen cooler blocks in there to keep his deliveries fresh.
 He has also just acquired a secondhand cargo bike to deliver some of them.

 There’s a lovely set up for washing and drying off the fresh veggies and herbs in the shed out the back.
 Sim says that drying out the mixed salad greens adds shelf life, so he uses large fans to finish them off.

 Sim has been using Curtis Stone’s methods from Canada as a guideline.
 Curtis has hundreds of videos on his YouTube channel.
 He has also has written a book The Urban Farmer: Growing Food for Profit on Leased and Borrowed Land about practical methods of supporting yourself with urban farming.